solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 As previously discussed in the monitoring section of this guide, monitoring metrics such as the `cpu_percent` or `memory_percent` can be important when deciding to upgrade the database tier.
 Consistently high values for extended periods of time could indicate a tier upgrade is necessary.

-Additionally, if CPU and memory do not seem to be the issue, administrators can explore database-based options such as indexing and query modifications for poor-performing queries.
+If CPU and memory do not seem to be the issue, administrators can explore database-based options such as indexing and query modifications for poor-performing queries.

 To find poor-performing queries, run the following: